 Organic farming’s advantages and disadvantages

 One of the primary advantages of organic gardening is its low cost.
 Growers can expect a decent return on their investment.
-The practise is profitable due to the consistent demand for natural and organic food items.
+The practice is profitable due to the consistent demand for natural and organic food items.
 Organic farming is environmentally friendly and promotes ecological variety.

 Organic foods may be more nutritious and tasty than other agricultural methods.
 Farmers may struggle to satisfy large-scale demands due to low production in the early years.
 They may also have a lower shelf life than chemical products.
 Organic goods may not be affordable to all consumer groups.
 Farming can be time-consuming, and meeting regulatory standards can be difficult.